Joyde-1/GloveDataHub/README.md

   <br/>
 </p>

-This is an APP that allows you to extract raw data from your haptic gloves SenseGlove nova 1, leveraging your PC's Bluetooth protocol and the gloves to establish the connection between devices, and utilizing the glove calibration service provided by the SenseCom API.
+This is an APP that allows you to extract raw data from your haptic gloves SenseGlove Nova 1, using the SenseGlove-API repository and the connection and calibration services provided by the SenseCom application.

 <p align="center">
     <a href="https://www.glovedatahub.it">